How to write a business plan for a newspaper stall?

 1. The executive summary

-The executive summary, the first section of your newspapers stall's business plan, serves as an inviting snapshot of your entire plan, leaving readers eager to know more about your business.
+The executive summary, the first section of your newspaper stall's business plan, serves as an inviting snapshot of your entire plan, leaving readers eager to know more about your business.

 To compose an effective executive summary, start with a concise introduction of your business, covering its name, concept, location, history, and unique aspects.
 Share insights about the services or products you intend to offer and your target customer base.

-Subsequently, provide an overview of your newspapers stall's addressable market, highlighting current trends and potential growth opportunities.
+Subsequently, provide an overview of your newspaper stall's addressable market, highlighting current trends and potential growth opportunities.

 Then, present a summary of critical financial figures, such as projected revenues, profits, and cash flows.